vinay1401/microservices/README.md

-# JSON Example with Jackson libarry
+# JSON Example with Jackson library
+## Jackson comes by default with spring boot